 As part of my first complimentary excursion during this trip, I would be taking in the sights of ancient Ephesus.
 Our tour guide for the day was Fulia.
 She briefed the group on the history, and geography of not just Kusadasi, but also Turkey in general.
 Kusadasi – pronounced Koo Shad A Shu – was once a small fishing village, until the tourism boom came along.
 Now, tourism is its most important industry, and the recent cancellation of many visits by cruise companies has had a significant impact on locals, that usually expect a cruise ship almost every day in the peak season – now that number is almost one ship every five days.

-DISCLAIMER: In addition to a stateroom upgrade, Celestyal Cruises provided me with complimentary Wi-Fi access to make this daily blog possible.
+DISCLAIMER: In addition to a stateroom upgrade, Celestyal Cruises provided me with complimentary Wi-Fi access during my time onboard.
 However, all opinions expressed in this review are my own.
 To find out more about Celestyal Olympia and Celestyal Cruises, visit celestyalcruises.uk

 Latest posts by Jordan Bailey (see all)

 - How To Get From Your Cruise Ship In Zeebrugge To The Centre Of Bruges - 25th May 2017

 - CMV Announces Partnership With Whittard of Chelsea - 24th May 2017

 - Angela Rippon To Be Godmother To Columbus - 22nd May 2017